How to Talk to Anyone is a big collection of “tips” for conversations so that you can “rock the crowd” at your favorite cocktail parties.

 Some of the “little tricks” are either common sense or you’ll discard right away -ie.: changing your answering machine’s message every day-.

-Some other are not “little tricks” but fundamental elements of human relationships, but it won’t hurt you to listen to them in “short pill format”.
+Some others are not “little tricks” but fundamental elements of human relationships, but it won’t hurt you to listen to them in “short pill format”.

-If you are reading this summary to improve your social skills, check out my in depth Social Mastery Guide.
+If you are reading this summary to improve your social skills make sure to also read my blog section on social power.

 And if you enjoyed this summary please consider getting the book through this link and help me keep this website running: